ArronYin/JunLoader/README.md

 This repo contains information and related sources to Jun's Loader.

+NOTE: This release is an ALPHA!
+Use it at your own risk!

 # Current release

-The current release is 1.01
+The current release is 1.02-alpha

 # Supported devices

  - DS3615xs
+ - DS3617xs
+ - DS916p